dwisulfahnur/actix-graphql-demo/README.md

 # actix-graphql-demo

-Demonstation of Rust implementtaion GraphQL using Juniper
+GraphQL Implementation in Rust using Actix, Juniper, and Mysql as Database

 # Prerequites
 - Rust Installed